NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SupWMA/README.md

 <!-- Add a short paragraph describing the project. -->

+In this project, we will work on releasing the code of a superficial white matter parcellation method (Xue et al 2022, ISBI).
+We will provide the trained model and testing tractography for demonstration.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->